psamuels00/echo-api/README.md

 - add support for !/.../ to perform negative match
 - add support for an http location in addition to file and text
 - add wildcard support for parameters and JSON fields ("PARAM:\*" and "JSON:\*")
-- allow variation through a list of responses to be selected in order, round-robin, by a stateful echo server.  useful for testing retry logic and messages moving to dlq
+- allow a list of response values to be defined, to be returned in round-robin order by a stateful echo server, useful to test eg move of sqs message to dlq
 - optimization: cache file contents and maybe resolved instances
 - optimization: precompile all the static regular expressions